Amarna letter EA 286

-Unlike similar length letters by the Jerusalem scribe, namely EA 287, EA 288, and shorter EA 289, EA 286 is damaged over the entire surface by erosion, probably from moisture.
+Unlike similarly-lengthed letters by the Jerusalem scribe, (EA 287, EA 288, and shorter EA 289), EA 286 is damaged over the entire surface by erosion, probably from moisture.
 Other small sections of the clay tablet letter are missing entirely, with text supplied by the story's context.

-The Amarna letters, about 300, numbered up to EA 382, are a mid 14th century BC, about 1350 BC and 20–25 years later, correspondence.
-The initial corpus of letters were found at Akhenaten's city Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, adding to the body of letters.
+The Amarna letters, about 300, numbered up to EA 382, are a mid-14th-century BC correspondence from about 1350 BC and 20–25 years later.
+The initial corpus of letters were found at Akhenaten's city, Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, adding to the body of letters.